Like cold water to a weary soul is good news from a distant land. ~ Proverbs 25:25

 8. In place of Janette's letter, I thought it might be appropriate to write your testimony about your faith and what it means to you.

 9. And the last thing is a pocket for a piece of artwork.
-You are welcome to create some of your own artwork (keep it nice, please no nudity or foul language), or add in a card of your favorite artist's artwork or as I will be doing is making a wallet sized example of Stephanie Ackerman's doodle art from her blog. (click on "doodles" tab).
+You are welcome to create some of your own artwork (keep it clean), or add in a trading card of your favorite artist's artwork.
+For instance, many Christian bookstores carry a wallet sized bust of Jesus painted by Warner Sallman.

 ~~ <> @ <> ~~